 To aid students in developing a lifelong discipline of reflecting theologically on their practice of ministry, interns write theological reflection papers throughout the internship.
 The papers emerge from the students' own ministry experiences; the assigned format encourages the interns to reflect deeply and systematically upon incidents that challenge or raise questions for them.

 Theological Reflection Paper Assignment

 The intern will meet separately with the lay teaching committee and the mentor pastor after the first eight weeks of internship for a formal evaluation of the student's activities and achievement of competencies to that point.
 Later, at the midpoint of the internship, an on-site conference will be held gathering the lay committee, the mentor pastor, the intern, and the faculty supervisor for the Midpoint Evaluation.
 Near the end of the internship, another full conference will be held for the purpose of the Final Evaluation.
-In each case, the intern will prepare a Self-Evaluation in advance of the meeting.
+In each case, the intern will prepare a Self-Evaluation based on a set of Guiding Questions in advance of the meeting.